Janet Jackson, Wissam Al Mana Reportedly Split 3 Months After Baby: Third Marriage ‘Doomed’ From Start?

 Last October, Janet was seen walking around London and holding hands with Al Mana.
 The change in her attire from revealing skirts and low-cut tops to a baggy poncho and trousers was interpreted by some fans as showing that she had undergone a makeover to become a “modest” expecting mother, noted the media outlet.
 The rumors that she was wearing “Muslim dress,” however, subsequently turned out to be £1,000 Adidas designer menswear.

-Since the birth of her son Eissa on January 3, Jackson has left him only twice, according to friends quoted by the publication.
-The multi-millionaire new mom left her son once to buy baby clothes and once to enjoy shopping with her own mother Katherine.
+Since the birth of her son on January 3, Jackson has left him only twice, according to friends quoted by the publication.
+The multi-millionaire new mom left her son once to buy baby clothes and once to enjoy shopping with her own mother, Katherine.

 Janet Jackson's #Unbreakable Available April 1 On Double Gatefold Vinyl janetjackson.com/news/all/janet-jacksons-unbreakable-available-april-1-on-double-gatefold-vinyl